Olivialinden/hotel_booking_system/README.md

 # Morrow Hotel Booking System

 ## Overview
 Morrow Hotel Booking System is a web application for managing hotel room reservations.
 It allows users to register, log in, view available rooms, and manage their bookings.
-Admins can manage rooms and bookings through a dedicated dashboard.
+Admins can manage rooms and review bookings through a dedicated dashboard.

 ## User Flow